IQSS/dataverse.harvard.edu/doc/globus/download.md

 ## 2. Identifying Globus-stored Data Files in Dataverse

 Globus-accessible Datafiles are identified on Dataset pages by an extra blue label with the name of the specific Globus storage volume.
-In the following example the 2 files are shown to be stored on tape at NESE:
+In the following example the two files are shown to be stored on tape at NESE:

 ![NESEtape Datafiles](NESETapeDatafiles.png)